Firestore vs Realtime Database: Everything You Need to Know

 One of the foundational components of Firebase is its Realtime Database, a powerful, cloud-hosted database for data storage.

 It offers a JSON-based data store hosted in the cloud that syncs data in real-time across all connected clients.
-Its simplicity and speed make it an excellent choice for applications that require instantaneous updates, such as chat apps, live-tracking systems, or collaborative tools.
+Its simplicity and speed make it an excellent choice for applications that require real-time interaction in mobile apps — such as chat apps, live-tracking systems, or collaborative tools.

 Key Features of Firebase Realtime Database